“Adorable, homely little hotel with fabulous mountain views in Mallorca's prettiest village - perfect for walkers”

 For breakfast, expect a feast of delicious, freshly baked cakes, savoury tarts, pastries, hams, cheeses, local sausages, eggs, fruit, coffee and the sweetest orange juice squeezed from the fruits in the valley.
 In summer you'll eat on the terrace overlooking the mountains and in the cooler months, at a long wooden table with other guests in the inviting yellow dining room.

 They can make up picnic lunches on request, or Fornalutx has a handful of cafes around its tiny main square.
-On the edge of the village going towards Lluc, there are a couple of restaurants with vine-covered terraces serving simple but good Mallorquin dishes.
+On the edge of the village going towards Lluc, there are a couple of restaurants with vine-covered terraces serving simple but good Mallorquin dishes for dinner.
 The neighbouring town of Soller and Porto Soller offer a range of more sophisticated restaurants (the hotel can make suggestions).

 - Communal dining